-- 2.20 An application may be reported to Committee where the Croydon Member of the Greater London Assembly (GLA Member) has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Timescale indicated on the notification email (paragraphs 2.11 to 2.14 above). - It is an application for planning permission that is referable to the Mayor of London pursuant to the Town and Country Planning (Mayor of London) Order. - The GLA Member has stated that they either object to or support the application and given their reason(s). - The GLA Member has additionally clearly stated that they wish the application to be referred to Committee for consideration. - 2.21 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the GLA Member has objected to the application or for refusal and the GLA Member has supported the application.
+- 2.21 An application may be reported to Committee where GLA Member has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Timescale indicated on the notification email (paragraphs 2.12 to 2.14 above).

+- It is an application for planning permission that is referable to the Mayor of London pursuant to the Town and Country Planning (Mayor of London) Order 2008 (or as subsequently amended or replaced). - The GLA Member has stated that they either object to or support the application and given their reason(s). - The GLA Member has additionally clearly stated that they wish the application to be referred to Committee for consideration.